ictinus0222/hackerDen/README.md

 ### Task Creation Flow
 1. **Access**: Click "Create Task" button on the Kanban board
-2. **Form**: Fill out task title and description (both required)
+2. **Form**: Fill out task title, description, priority, and labels
+3. **Assignment**: Team leaders can assign to any member, regular members assign to themselves
-3. **Validation**: Real-time form validation with error feedback
+4. **Validation**: Real-time form validation with error feedback
-4. **Creation**: Task is created with 'todo' status and assigned to current user
+5. **Creation**: Task is created with 'todo' status and specified assignment
-5. **Real-time Update**: New task appears immediately for all team members
+6. **Real-time Update**: New task appears immediately for all team members

+### Task Editing Flow
+1. **Access**: Hover over any task card and click the blue edit icon
+2. **Modal**: Edit task modal opens with pre-populated form data
+3. **Modify**: Update title, description, priority, labels, and assignment (team leaders only)
+4. **Validation**: Real-time form validation with error feedback
+5. **Update**: Changes are saved and synchronized in real-time
+6. **Confirmation**: Updated task appears immediately for all team members

 ### Task Management Features
+- **Full CRUD Operations**: Create, read, update, and delete tasks
+- **Role-Based Assignment**: Team leaders can assign tasks to any team member
 - **Form Validation**: Required field validation for title and description
-- **Auto-Assignment**: New tasks are automatically assigned to the creator
+- **Priority Levels**: Low, medium, and high priority with visual indicators
+- **Label System**: Custom labels for task categorization and organization
 - **Status Tracking**: Tasks are organized by status (todo, in_progress, blocked, done)
 - **Drag and Drop**: Move tasks between columns using mouse (desktop) or touch (mobile)
-- **Visual Feedback**: Drag operations include visual feedback and hover states
+- **Visual Feedback**: Drag operations and hover states with clear visual indicators
-- **Real-time Sync**: Changes appear instantly across all team member devices
+- **Real-time Sync**: All changes appear instantly across all team member devices
 - **Error Handling**: Comprehensive error management with user-friendly messages
-- **Loading States**: Visual feedback during task operations
+- **Loading States**: Visual feedback during all task operations

 ### Drag and Drop Features
 - **Desktop Support**: Click and drag tasks between columns with visual feedback